What to do with all that frozen food when the power goes out? Here are your best freezer safety tips before, during, and after a power outage.

 Because the cold air tends to pool at the bottom of the freezer, keeping meats in the coldest part of the freezer is always the safest way to store them.

 Tip: I already know you aren’t storing your meats in the packaging that comes from the store, right?
-Make sure to double bag, vacuum seal or wrap your meats in protective wrap before freezing.
-This not only helps extend the quality of the meat, it will help juices and condensation from the meats from getting on other foods.
+Make sure to double bag, vacuum seal, or wrap your meats in a protective covering before freezing.
+This not only helps extend the quality of the meat, but it will also help juices and condensation from the meats from getting on other foods.

 Eat the Ice Cream First